regru/regru-api-perl/README.md

     Group of methods which accessible only for partners (resellers) of the REG.RU LLC.
 Actually, partners (resellers) able to execute all methods of the REG.API without any restrictions.

+## Access to REG.API in test mode

+REG.RU LLC provides an access to REG.API in test mode.
+For this, might be used a test account with `username` and `password` equals to __test__.

+    my $client = Regru::API->new(username => 'test', password => 'test');
+    # we're in test mode now
+    $client->domain->get_prices;

+In the test mode at server-side handle API requests (ensures all necessary checks of input parameters), provides responses but actually does not perform any real actions/changes.

+Also, for debugging purposes REG.API provides a special set of methods allows to ensure the remote system for availability without workload at minimal response time.
+Each namespace has method called __nop__ for that.

 # METHODS